climateamante/curriculum.spa.mvc.mvp/readme.md

 Then configures the `app` to use the `firebase` database.
 Finally, it pulls in the `view`, where to place the `template` and a callback function to run when complete for the `signin` process.

-### What is the util.mutation module used for?
+### What is the `app.util.mutation` module used for?

 An `observer function` for watching detects changes to the browser before they are attached to the `DOM`.

 ### What are all the `APP` `HTML` `ID selectors`?